ezefranca/datamuse-swift/Readme.md

 let client = DataMuseClient()
 ```

-All calls return a `[Words]`.
-The words are a struct with the score result of API and the word string:
+All calls returns a `[Words]`.
+The `Word` are a struct with the score result of API and the word string:

 ```swift
 public struct Words : Codable {